nonblocking/microfrontend-platform-kubernetes/SETUP_GCP.md

    should see something like this:
    ![Workloads](./images/GKE_workloads.png)
- * Switch to the *Services & Ingress* and click on the endpoint URL in the *mashroom-portal-ingress* row -> The portal login mask should appear
+ * Switch to the *Services & Ingress* and click on the endpoint URL in the *mashroom-portal-ingress* row -> The Keycloak login mask should appear
    ![Ingress](./images/GKE_ingress.png)
  * Login as admin/admin
  * On an arbitrary page click *Add App*, search for *Microfrontend Demo1* and add via Drag'n'Drop: